krahets/awesome-mvs/README.md

 Please visit [awesome-computer-vision](https://github.com/jbhuang0604/awesome-computer-vision) for a more generic computer vision list.

-More multi-view stereo information is available on [Awesome-Learning-MVS](https://github.com/XYZ-qiyh/Awesome-Learning-MVS), [Awesome-PatchMatch-MVS](https://github.com/XYZ-qiyh/Awesome-PatchMatch-MVS), [Awesome-MVS](https://github.com/walsvid/Awesome-MVS).
+More multi-view stereo papers is available on [Awesome-Learning-MVS](https://github.com/XYZ-qiyh/Awesome-Learning-MVS), [Awesome-PatchMatch-MVS](https://github.com/XYZ-qiyh/Awesome-PatchMatch-MVS), [Awesome-MVS](https://github.com/walsvid/Awesome-MVS).

+> Feel free to create a Pull Request to add new papers!

 ## Table of Contents